typetools/annotated-libraries/README.md

    For example: "Fork mernst, branch remove-nullness-rawness-checker"

-   If you do not have write permission in this repository, make a pull request, and the maintainers will perform step 5 below.
+   If you do not have write permission in this repository, make a pull request, wait for it to be merged, and then proceed with step 4; after which the maintainers will perform step 5.

    If you have write permission to this repository, you upload in one of two ways: